zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 zenml pipeline run <PIPELINE_NAME> --build=<BUILD_ID>
 ```

-### Utilize the full power of builds by connecting a code repository
+### Automate build reuse by connecting a code repository

 Building Docker images without [connecting a git repository](connect-your-git-repository.md) includes your step code.
 This means specifying a custom build when running a pipeline will **not run the code on your client machine** but will use the code **included in the Docker images of the build**.
 This allows you to make local code changes, but reusing a build from before will _always_ execute the code bundled in the Docker image, rather than the local code.
+This is why you also have to explicitly specify the `build_id` when running a pipeline.

 To avoid this, disconnect your code from the build by [connecting a git repository](connect-your-git-repository.md).
 Registering a code repository lets you avoid building images each time you run a pipeline and quickly iterate on your code.
+Also, ZenML will automatically figure out which builds match your pipeline and reuse the appropriate execution enviornment.
+This approach is highly recommended.
+Read more [here](connect-your-git-repository.md).

 ## Customize the Docker building

 When a [pipeline is run with a remote orchestrator](../starter-guide/create-an-ml-pipeline.md) a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is dynamically generated at runtime.
-It is then used to build the docker image using the [image builder](manage-environments.md#customizing-build-image-creation-image-builders) component of your stack.
+It is then used to build the docker image using the [image builder](manage-environments.md#image-builder-environment) component of your stack.
 The Dockerfile consists of the following steps:

 * **Starts from a parent image** that has **ZenML installed**.
 By default, this will use the [official ZenML image](https://hub.docker.com/r/zenmldocker/zenml/) for the Python and ZenML version that you're using in the active Python environment.
 If you want to use a different image as the base for the following steps, check out [this guide](containerize-your-pipeline.md#using-a-custom-parent-image).
 * **Installs additional pip dependencies**.
 ZenML will automatically detect which integrations are used in your stack and install the required dependencies.
 If your pipeline needs any additional requirements, check out our [guide on including custom dependencies](containerize-your-pipeline.md#installing-additional-pip-dependencies-or-apt-packages) .